-If you want to launch your own online fundraising business, you must be thinking whether to build it from scratch or benefit from white-label crowdfunding software.
+If you want to launch your own online fundraising business, you must be thinking about whether to build it from scratch or benefit from white-label crowdfunding software.

 It’s a trending topic.
 To help you weigh the options, we present the perks of a white label crowdfunding platform.
 They will help you decide whether to invest time and effort into creating your website from ground zero.